 Coastal Flood: Flooding of coastal areas are due to the vertical rise above normal water level caused by strong, persistent onshore wind, high astronomical tide, and/or low atmospheric pressure, resulting in damage, erosion, flooding, fatalities, or injuries.
 Coastal areas are defined as those portions of coastal land zones (coastal county/parish) adjacent to the waters and bays of the oceans.
 Farther inland, the Storm Data preparer must determine when and where to encode a flood event as Flash Flood or Flood.

 Flash Flood: A rapid and extreme flow of high water into a normally dry area, or a rapid water level rise in a stream or creek above a predetermined flood level, beginning within six hours of the causative event (e.g., intense rainfall, dam failure, ice jam-related), on a widespread or localized basis.
 Ongoing flooding can intensify to flash flooding in cases where intense rainfall results in a rapid surge of rising flood waters.
-Flash floods do not exist for two or three consecutive days."
+Flash floods typically recede quickly and do not exist for two or three consecutive days."

 The Charleston County Flood Insurance Rate Map (FIRM) provides expected Base Flood Elevations (BFEs) during the 1% annual chance flood event ("base flood").